A-Aguirre245/CS371_Project/README.txt

 Known Bugs
 ==========
-- Ball position diverges when the paddle position has not updated between clients quickly enough -This can also cause scores to become different, and one player to win while the other game is still in progress
+- Ball position diverges when the paddle position has not updated between clients quickly enough -This can also cause scores to become different, and one player to win while the other player thinks the game is still in progress